Numbers (spreadsheet)

 Numbers uses a free-form "canvas" approach that demotes tables to one of many different media types placed on a page.
 Other media, like charts, graphics, and text, are treated as peers.
 In comparison, traditional spreadsheets like Microsoft Excel use the table as the primary container, with other media placed within the table.
 Numbers also includes features from the seminal Lotus Improv, notably the use of formulas based on ranges rather than cells.
 However, it implements these using traditional spreadsheet concepts, as opposed to Improv's use of multidimensional databases.

 Numbers also includes numerous stylistic improvements to improve the visual appearance of spreadsheets.
 At its introductory demonstration, Steve Jobs pitched a more usable interface and better control over the appearance and presentation of tables of data.

+As part of the launch of Apple Creator Studio on January 28, 2026, version 15.1 of Numbers for macOS was released as a new app rather than an update to the existing app, which will no longer receive any new features.
+The iOS and iPadOS versions were unaffected by this and received the update as normal.
+As part of this, the application moved to a freemium model, with everything remaining free except for the newly added advanced editing features, which require an Apple Creator Studio subscription.